icyJoseph/use-easing/README.md

 }
 ```

 This config starts on mount and goes up to 10, over 1 second.
-By default it uses, the `easeInQuad`
+By default it uses, the `easeInQuad`.

 ```ts
 export const easeInQuad: easing = (